Supporting adolescents and young people

 Our programmes offer comprehensive services that help protect young people’s general sexual health and wellbeing, such as family planning, sexually transmitted infection (STI) diagnosis, cervical cancer screening and post-violence care.

 We’re proud of the support we offer for and with adolescents and young people.
-In 2016 our linking organisations and partners:
+In 2019 our partners:

-- Helped connect more than 193,000 young people living with HIV to comprehensive HIV services.
+- Helped connect more than 1.4 million young people aged 10-24 to comprehensive sexuality education and/or lifeskills based HIV education.

 HOW OUR WORK HELPS NTSIKI